asweigart/ezsheets/README.md

     pip install ezsheets

-For your Python script to use ezsheets to access and edit your Google Sheets spreadsheets, you need a credentials JSON file and a token JSON file.
-This requires a one-time set up on Google Cloud services using your Google account.
-If you have a Google/Gmail account, you can do this and it is free (unless you are making large use of the Google Sheets API by sending out thousands of emails every day.)
-There's several steps to this, detailed in the following sections.
-These instructions were last updated September 2022.
+For your Python script to use EZSheets to access and edit your Google Sheets spreadsheets, you need a credentials JSON file and a token JSON file.
+If you have a Google/Gmail account, you can do this and it is free.
+I strongly recommend creating a new Google account instead of using your existing one, to prevent a bug in your Python script from affecting the spreadsheets in your personal Google account.
+There are five parts to creating credentials:

+1. Create a new Google Cloud project.
+2. Enable the Google Sheets API and Google Drive API for your project.
+3. Configure the OAuth Consent Screen for your project.
+4. Create credentials for your project.
+5. Log in with the credentials file.

+This may seem like a lot of work, but you only have to perform this setup once.

 ### Create a new Google Cloud Project

 First, you need to set up a Google Cloud project.
-In your browser, go to https://console.cloud.google.com and sign in to you Google account with your username and password.
-(Your app can connect to any Google account, but this Google account will be one that manages the Google API access for EZSheets.)
+In your browser, go to https://console.cloud.google.com and sign in to your Google account with your username and password.
+(Your app can connect to any Google account, but this Google account will manage the Google API access for EZSheets.)
 You will be taken to a Getting Started page.
 At the top of the page, click on "Select a project".
 In the pop-up window that appears, click "New Project".

 ![Navigate to new project](google-cloud-new-project.png)

-This takes to a new project page.
+This takes you to a new project page.
 A Project Name like "My Project 23135" will be generated for you.
 There is also a Project ID like "macro-nuance-362516" randomly generated for you.
 These names won't be visible to users of your Python scripts and you can use whatever name you want.
 You can change the Project Name later but not the Project ID.
-I just use the default names that are generated for me.
-The Location can be left as "No organization".
-Note that at the free tier, you can only create 12 projects (as of September 2022) but you only need one for all the Python scripts that you want to create.
+I just use the default names that the website generates for me.
+You can leave the Location as "No organization".
+Free Google accounts can have up to 12 projects but you only need one project for all the Python scripts that you want to create.
 Click the blue "CREATE" button to create the project.

 ![Create a new project](create-new-project.png)

-Free Google accounts can have up to 10 projects.

 Click on "Select a project" at the top of the page again, and select the project you just created.
 You will be taken to the dashboard page for this Google Cloud Project.
 Next, you need to enable the Google Sheets API and Google Drive API for your project.